UBC-MDS/ten_simple_rules_for_running_mds/rules/01_breadth_vegetables.md

 > 1. Engage (at least) statisticians and computer scientists - Think broadly about the definition of data science & Feed students their vegetables

 However, I feel like those are two separate things and I had trouble combining them.
 It would nice to mention stats/cs somewhere though, if possible.

+Update: I will try to put this in Rule 3